 Humans and most other members of the animal kingdom are predominantly terrestrial.
-But the distinction is not always clear cut as some animals like the penguin spends a majority of their lives in the ocean.
-Similarly, other animals such as polar bear are born on land but spend most of their time on the sea ice.
+But the distinction is not always clear-cut as some animals like the penguin spends a majority of their lives in the ocean.
+Similarly, other animals such as polar bears are born on land but spend most of their time on the sea ice.

 A habitat is a natural environment for a particular species where, it can find food, shelter, and mates for reproduction.
-There are many habitats in the natural world, these include terrestrial habitat, marine habitats and freshwater habitat.
+There are many habitats in the natural world, these include terrestrial habitats, marine habitats and freshwater habitats.

 What are Terrestrial Habitats?